 This varies by provider, but you can reap substantial savings by paying your premium in full upfront.
-Commercial auto insurance providers, for example, can discount a year's premium by up to 15% if they get paid in a lump sum.
-Another avenue to explore: Authorize an electronic funds transfer.
+Commercial auto insurance providers, for example, can discount a year’s premium by up to 15% if they get paid in a lump sum.
+You could also authorize an electronic funds transfer.

 10. Be proactive.

-According to Work Comp One, another great method of saving money on business insurance is by being proactive.
-This means you need to go above and beyond to make sure you are protecting all elements of your business.
-This will eliminate risks, which, can prevent accidents and also help reduce your insurance costs.
+Another great method of saving money on business insurance is being proactive.
+This means you need to go above and beyond to protect all elements of your business.
+This will eliminate risks, which can prevent accidents and reduce your insurance costs.

 11. Don’t focus solely on cost.

-According to Pogo, although it may seem counterintuitive, the cost of the policy is not always the most important part of an insurance policy.
+Although it may seem counterintuitive, the cost of the policy is not always the most important part of an insurance policy.
 Rather, you should make sure that you have all the coverage you need.
-If not, you may be saving some money about your monthly premium.
+If not, you may be saving some money for your monthly premium.
 However, if and when you have some sort of accident, you may end up paying much more in the long run.

 12. Understand which business insurance coverage you need.